Which city is cheaper, Gjovik or Saint Petersburg?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Saint Petersburg is around the same temperature as Gjovik.
-Typically, the summer temperatures in Saint Petersburg in July are around 18°C (64°F), and Gjovik is about 18°C (64°F).
+Typically, the summer temperatures in Saint Petersburg in July average around 18°C (64°F), and Gjovik averages at about 18°C (64°F).

 It's quite sunny in Gjovik.
 The sun comes out a lot this time of the year in Saint Petersburg.
 Saint Petersburg usually receives more sunshine than Gjovik during summer.
 Saint Petersburg gets 267 hours of sunny skies, while Gjovik receives 246 hours of full sun in the summer.